patheticGeek/torrent-aio-bot/Readme.md

    copy client id and set an enviorment variable in heroku with name CLIENT_ID then copy client secret and set another env named CLIENT_SECRET.
 2. Let the process restart 2 time.
 Then when it starts a link will be logged (Go to more > view logs) visit the link and signin with the desired acc.
 In end you will get a auth code copy it and set a env var AUTH_CODE with value of it.
 3. Let the process restart one more time.
 This time it will log a token, copy its value including { } and set a env var named TOKEN with that value.
 4. If you dont want to upload in root folder make a folder copy its id and set a env var GDRIVE_PARENT_FOLDER and value id of desired folder.
+The folder id will be the last part of the url such as in url "https://drive.google.com/drive/folders/1rpk7tGWs_lv_kZ_W4EPaKj8brfFVLOH-" the folder id is "1rpk7tGWs_lv_kZ_W4EPaKj8brfFVLOH-".
-5. Youre good to go.
+5. You're good to go.
+The gdrive status will be shown in gdrive.txt file when you click open on the website or open the download link from bot.

 > Use this torrent for testing or when downloading to setup drive it is well seeded and downloads in ~10s
 >